 Her clinical interests include the treatment of cognitive and behavioral impairment due to Alzheimer’s disease, Parkinson’s disease, Lewy body dementia, posterior cortical atrophy, primary progressive aphasia, frontotemporal dementia, vascular dementia, primary age-related tauopathy, and limbic-predominant age-associated TDP-43 encephalopathy, among other disorders of cognition and behavior.

 Her research interests include clinical trials for Alzheimer’s disease and how social and intellectual engagement can affect cognition.
-She also has investigated impaired consciousness in epilepsy and biomarkers for assessing Duchenne muscular dystrophy.
+She has also investigated impaired consciousness in epilepsy and biomarkers for assessing Duchenne muscular dystrophy.
 Prior to joining Stanford, Dr. Skylar-Scott was a fellow in the Center for Alzheimer’s Research and Treatment (CART) in the Department of Neurology at Harvard Medical School/Brigham and Women’s Hospital.
 She also completed her undergraduate degree at MIT, her MD at Yale, and her residency at Harvard.

 Dr. Skylar-Scott’s work has appeared in Neurology, Alzheimer's Research and Therapy, Pediatric Neurology, the Journal of Ultrasound in Medicine, Muscle & Nerve, and Epilepsia.
-She also has co-written chapters on Alzheimer’s disease and normal pressure hydrocephalus in Ferri’s Clinical Advisor: Instant Diagnosis and Treatment.
-She has written a forthcoming chapter on Parkinson’s disease dementia and Lewy body dementia as well as a chapter on neuroimmunological disorders to be published by McGraw-Hill.
+She also has also been invited to write book chapters on Alzheimer’s disease, normal pressure hydrocephalus, Parkinson’s disease dementia and Lewy body dementia, and the cognitive and psychiatric consequences of neuroimmunological disorders published by Elsevier and McGraw-Hill.